 So, there’s an enormous opportunity to promote significant energy savings by turning PPLs off during these off times, and whenever workspaces and common areas are not in use.

-advanced power strips (APSs) come into play.
+This is where advanced power strips (APSs) come into play.
 They are ideally suited to help businesses take advantage of this opportunity—and different types are best for different situations.
 Let’s take a look at the benefits of installing APSs in specific commercial contexts, to help you provide the best options for your customers.

 The Best Advanced Power Strips by Sector